NASA-PDS/template-repo-nodejs/README.md

 # PDS Template Repository for Node.js

 This is the template repository for PDS's Node.js projects.
-The goal of this repository is to be a base of Node.js repositories developed by the Planetary Data Systme.
+The goal of this repository is to be a base of Node.js repositories developed by the Planetary Data System.
+4
 **👉 Note:** Please replace this entire `README.md` with text appropriate for your package!

 **👉 Also note:** Check _every_ other file and replace text appropriate for your package!